-Jomsom muktinath trekking is known as Kali Gandaki valley trekking explores the tremendous diversity of the Annapurna region following the old trade route to Tibet along the bank of the Kali Gandaki.
-This is the most popular trekking region, attracting over 75% of all trekkers (more than 30.000 annually).
+Jomsom muktinath trekking is known as Kali Gandaki valley trek explores the tremendous diversity of the Annapurna region following the old trade route to Tibet along the bank of the Kali Gandaki.
+Jomsom muktinath trekking is the most popular trek region, attracting over 75% of all trekkers (more than 30.000 annually).
 It’s also among the tamest areas, with excellent lodges lining the main routes.
-Muktinath trekking route takes you from Pokhara valley to the famed Pun / Poon Hill for the best sunrise view on Annapurna and Dhaulagiri ranges through the beautiful Himalayan settlements and lust forest.
+Jomsom muktinath trek route takes you from Pokhara valley to the reputed hill station for the best sunrise view on Annapurna and Dhaulagiri ranges through the beautiful Himalayan settlements and lust forest.
 Your visit to Kagbeni, the entrance gate of Mustang: the Once Forbidden Kingdom with the arid land of beauty against the backdrop of majestic mountains before ascending to the famous pilgrimage site at Muktinath adds the charm in your trip to Annapurna.

-Explore beautiful Kagbeni - The Pilgrimage town of Muktinath - View of Dhawalagiri Ice- flow - The world deepest gorge and the Kaligandaki valley - Natural Hotspring at Tatopani - Sunrise at Poonhill with magnificent mountain views.
+Mystical mountain flight, Explore beautiful Kagbeni, The Pilgrimage Muktinath Mandir, View of Dhawalagiri Ice- falls, The world deepest gorge of the Kaligandaki valley, Tatopani Hots pring, Sunrise and sunset at Poon hill with magnificent mountain views.

-this trekking is an easy and enjoyable.
-It doesn’t require any special training and previous trekking experience.
-However, good physical condition
+Jomsom muktinath trek is an easy and enjoyable as the landscapes are great.
+It doesn’t require any special training experience.

 February, March, April, May, June, September, October , November and December.